 How do you pick the speed limit on my road?

 The speed limit for all County roads is set by the State.
 Statutorily, they are set at 55 mph.
 We can apply to the State to reduce the limit if a speed study finds it should be reduced.
 Speed studies are a formal and expensive process that are typically performed by a consulting engineer.
 More information on speed limits can be found at: Speed Limits | Ohio Department of Transportation

 Where do I get a map of my property?

-Go to the Tax Map Department on the second floor of the County Administration building or contact the Guernsey County Map Department
+The Tax Map Department is located on the second floor of the County Administration building or contact the Guernsey County Map Department

 I would like to transfer my property.
 Do I need to have my property surveyed first?